kvspeybr/Intro-to-Machine-Learning--in-healthcare/chapter2.md

 ---
-title: 'Applying the ML Model'
+title: 'Bulding the ML Model'
 description: 'Define and run the ML model'
 ---